-January and February may seem like an unusual time to visit Scotland as the Winter holiday period has to an end and a great deal of tourists returning home and the Christmas market is packing up.
+January and February may seem like an unusual time to visit Scotland as the Winter holiday period has come to an end, a great deal of tourists returning home and the Christmas market is packing up.
 There are various benefits to visiting Scotland after the festive period, for starters it’s cheaper and far less busy than December.
 Read on to find out more about the benefits of visiting ‘Bonnie Scotland’ in January and February and you may just decide to visit yourself, and hiring a motorhome is a fantastic way to see everything Scotland has to offer.

 Visiting Scotland is Better Value in January

 January and February is a great time to visit Scotland if you want to spend less money.
 Flights to Scotland and transport around the country often have discounts, a great advantage for those looking for a short trip on a budget.
 Restaurants and attractions also have noticeable price cuts during January, with many businesses looking to attract customers in what can be a bit of a slow month after the buzz and excitement of the Christmas period.
 Spending less money on travel and accommodation means you have more that can be spent on improving your stay by arranging to visit more attractions or by treating yourself to something nice to take home with you.